Carnarvon National Park

 Ka Ka Mundi and Salvator Rosa

-There are different sections in the Carnarvon National Park.
+There are different sections in the park.
 The

 Ka Mundi protects rainforest patches and the native